 - Jerkass: As expected of such a huge bully.
 However, Takagi cunningly keeps her true nature very concealed, using subtle means to hurt her victims.
 A classic sign of sociopathy.

 - Karma Houdini: Played with since on the one hand, from Hina's point of view, Takagi seemingly gets off the hook from bullying both her and Chiho with simply having to apologize in front of the class.
 To drive it further, Takagi is blatantly insincere with her apology.
-On the other, Takagi is actually now under strict survellience from the faculty for the remainder of her time in middle school, so she's now unable to carry on acting the way she had been up til then.
+On the other, Takagi is actually now under strict survellience from the faculty for the remainder of her time in middle school, so she's now unable to carry on acting the way she had been up til then, forcing her to face her anxiety-inducing studies without distraction.

 - Knight of Cerebus: The usually happy-go-lucky and generally positive Hina does not joke around when it comes to Takagi and her horrible treatment of her and others at school.

-- The Sociopath: Shows absolutely no remorse for her actions even when properly counseled, repeatedly changing the topic and shifting blame toward random people.
+- The Sociopath: Shows absolutely no remorse for her actions even when properly counseled, repeatedly changing the topic and shifting blame toward random people, all while possessing an eerily dispassionate attitude and even confessing she doesn't understand what compassion is.
 Eventually, her counselor deduces Takagi is so deeply engorged by anxiety it manifests through her poor grades and bullying.

 Hayashida is Rei's homeroom teacher in high school.
 He was already quite familiar with Rei and his professional career when he transferred into his class, being a fan of shogi himself.
 Quickly noticing how Rei is very much like a normal teen with problems despite being a shogi genius, he becomes intrigued and frequently eats lunches with him up on the roof whenever he gets the chance.